-- Caterpillar D8 with 14-foot blade or similar sized bulldozer
+- Caterpillar[®] D8 with 14-foot blade or similar sized bulldozer.

-- Caterpillar 140G Road Grader or similar sized equipment
+- Caterpillar[®] 140G Road Grader or similar sized equipment.

-- Backhoe or small excavator
+- Backhoe or small excavator.

-- Hydraulic rock breaker
+- Hydraulic rock breaker.

-- Dump truck for hauling fill dirt
+- Dump truck for hauling fill dirt.

-- Water truck for periodic dust control
+- Water truck for periodic dust control.

-Access routes would be signed as open to authorized use only and would not be open to the public.
+Access routes would be signed as 'Open to Authorized Use Only' and would not be open to the public.
 Access routes would not be added to the Travel Plan.

-2.2.2.
-Drill Pad
+2.2.2 Drill Pads

 The re-entering of abandoned oil and gas wells would require the construction of a level ground surface drill pad and installation of equipment used in the operation, followed by the temporary occupancy of a drill rig for up to 20 days.
 The reclaimed original drill pads for the Mineral Canyon Federal #1-3 and Sunburst #1 wells would be re-constructed by grading and leveling the site to a size of 375 feet x 350 feet (3.0 acres), building berms along the edges of the pad for containment of operations and for storm water diversion around the site, and digging a reserve pit 20 feet x 80 feet in size (see Figure 1, below).
+If water is encountered during construction of a pit, construction would cease, and A1 Lithium would immediately contact the BLM.